 When should I hire professional movers to move a TV?

-You may want to use professional movers if your TV is large, fragile, expensive, or difficult to carry safely.
+Consider hiring professional movers if your TV is large (over 55 inches), high-value, or difficult to move safely.
+Professional movers also have specialized packing materials and techniques designed specifically for transporting flat-screen TVs.
 This can also make sense if you are dealing with stairs, narrow spaces, or a long distance move.

 Professional movers who pack electronics regularly know how to protect screens, secure boxes, and handle TVs safely during loading and unloading.
 This can be especially helpful for long distance moves or homes with multiple large electronics.